Differentiating ovarian cancer grades using non-invasive headspace VOCs

 Ovarian cancer is the seventh most common form of cancer in women worldwide.
 Each year, there are an estimated 239,000 new cases of ovarian cancer, and an estimated 152,000 deaths.
 Current 5-year survival rates, of around 30-40%, have shown very little increase since 1995 - the key to changing this is to detect more cases at Stage 1, when the tumour is still localised, and the 5-year survival rate is 92%1.

 A 2018 study by Niemi et al2 at Tampere University Hospital and the University of Tampere investigated the potential for FAIMS analysis of urine headspace to be used in ovarian cancer diagnosis.
 The principal aim of the study was to determine whether FAIMS analysis of urine samples, given by patients immediately before an operation, could be used to differentiate malignant from benign ovarian tumors, and both types from controls.
 A total of 69 samples were collected - 51 from women with tumors, and 18 from women with genital prolapse as a control group.
-The breakdown of diagnoses within these groups can be seen in Table 1 below.

 Analysis was carried out using Owlstone Medical's Lonestar VOC Analyzer and ATLAS Headspace Sampler, following the protocol laid down in Arasaradnam et al3.
 Linear (LDA) and quadratic discriminant analysis (QDA) were used to determine which features of the FAIMS spectra could be used to discriminate between the various disease classes.